kzajac97/learning-aws/serverless/README.md

 Sensor Lambda is an example function, which simulates endpoint for receiving measurements from IoT sensor network.
-Each measurement is simulating the resistance on termo-resistor, allowing to compute the temperature for known coefficients following the Steinhart–Hart equation.
+Each measurement is simulating the resistance on termo-resistor, allowing to compute the temperature for known coefficients following the Steinhart–Hart equation [1].

 ### Flow

 The flow of function is the following:
 1. Load input JSON.
-2. Check `sensor_id` in DynamoDB with registry of broken sensors.
+2. Check `sensor_id` in DynamoDB with registry of broken sensors, add `sensor_id` to registry, if it is seen first time.
 3. Check, if given input is in acceptable range and mark sensor as broken, when it is not.
 4. Compute the Temperature using the simulation (equation below).
 5. Write message to SQS.